 When you think about Peru, you think about Machu Picchu, the high mountains of the Andes, Titicaca Lake, Ceviche, Guinea pig, Nazca lines, The Classic Inca Trail hike, and the list could go on and on, of course, you also think about llamas and alpacas.
-Together, they are the cutest and most famous animals in South America.
+These 2 animals are the cutest and most famous animals in South America, Peru, and Machu Picchu.
+Let's discover together the nature and importance of Llamas in Machu Picchu.

 Llamas of Machu Picchu

 Llama (Lama Glama) is the largest domesticated South American camelid.
-They were used widely in the Andes as packed animals and a source of meat since the Pre-Columbian period.
+They have been used widely in the Andes as packed animals and a source of meat since the Pre-Columbian period.

 Llamas live in the mountains of Peru, Chile, Argentina, and Bolivia.
 During the Inca Empire, they became one of the most important animals and helped the Quechua Nation's fast development as they were used to transfer food, their wool, and meat as the primary source of protein.

 There are four species of South American camelids:

-Llamas.- Domesticated hundreds of years ago and have been used as a pack animal since the Pre-Inca times, also widely used for meat during the Inca empire.
+- Llamas.- Domesticated hundreds of years ago and have been used as pack animals since the Pre-Inca times; they were also widely used for meat during the Inca empire.
 Although llama wool is not as good as Alpaca, it's widely used nowadays to make clothes.
 Llama has long legs and curved ears.